dougeby/IntuneDocs/InTuneDocs/deploy-use/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 5. Select your **Entity Type** and click **Continue**.

 6. Fill out the form with your organization's information.
 Click **Continue**.

-7. At this point, you will be contacted by Apple to verify that you are authorized to enroll your organization.
+At this point, Apple contacts you to verify that you are authorized to enroll your organization.

-8. After verification, you will be asked to **Agree to License**.
+8. After verification, click **Agree to License**.

 9. After agreeing to license, finish by **purchasing and activating the program**.